klb1963/Programming-Exercise-Book/backend_course/lesson_04_http_servlet/resources/theory.md

 When a Spring web application receives an HTTP request, the Dispatcher Servlet determines which controller to route the request to.
 It bases its decision on configuration, which can be specified by annotations in code or in XML configuration files.

 Once the Dispatcher Servlet determines the appropriate controller, it forwards the request to that controller.
 The controller then processes the request, interacts with the necessary models (for example, to retrieve or update data), and returns the model and view that should be displayed.
-The Dispatcher Servlet then forwards this response back to the user, usually as an HTML page.
+The Dispatcher Servlet then forwards this response back to the user_task, usually as an HTML page.

 In this way, the Dispatcher Servlet simplifies routing in Spring applications by providing a centralized place to manage all incoming HTTP requests.